hkrob/DoorOpenDetectionTFlite/README.md

 #
 ```

-The above will create sensors that look like this:
+* The above will create sensors that look like this:

 ![image](https://github.com/hkrob/DoorOpenDetectionTFlite/assets/10833368/e7e88217-f0df-4b32-8a63-fb8243745bba)

-With this model, 25500 is the maximum, i.e. 100% confidence
+* With this model, 25500 is the maximum, i.e. 100% confidence

-I want to smooth the sensor, so I've created yet another sensor
+* I want to smooth the sensor in order to avoid spikes/troughs , so I've created yet another sensor
-For more details on this, check the documentation https://www.home-assistant.io/integrations/filter/
+* For more details on options here, check the documentation https://www.home-assistant.io/integrations/filter/
 ```
 sensor:
   - platform: filter